-2.2 Action 2 - Share Divestment
+2.2 Action 2 - Share Divestment for Permit-Required Accounts

-Note: Action 2 is applicable only if an alternative other than Alternative 1 is chosen in Action 1.
-Alternative 3 may be selected as preferred in addition to selecting Alternative 1 or Alternative 2.
+Note: Action 2 is applicable only if an alternative other than Alternative 1 is chosen in Action 1 and does not apply to permit-exempt shareholder accounts established through Alternatives 3-5 of Action 1.
 A shareholder account is considered to be associated with a permit if the permit has the exact same entities listed on both the shareholder account and permit.

 Alternative 1: No Action.
-If the Council requires some or all shareholder accounts to be associated with a commercial reef fish permit in Action 1, shareholders must be in compliance with the requirement by the effective date of the final rule implementing this amendment, or the shares will be reclaimed by NMFS.
+If the Council requires some or all shareholder accounts to be associated with a commercial reef fish permit in Action 1, shareholder accounts required to be associated with a permit must be in compliance with the requirement by the effective date of the final rule implementing this amendment, or the shares will be reclaimed by NMFS.

-Alternative 2: NMFS will reclaim all shares in a shareholder account that is not associated with a commercial reef fish permit:
+Alternative 2: If the Council requires some or all shareholder accounts to be associated with a commercial reef fish permit in Action 1, shareholder accounts required to be associated with a permit must be in compliance with the requirement, or NMFS will reclaim all shares in a shareholder account that is not associated with a commercial reef fish permit: